rpn1966/platotheory2026/_pages/ programme.md

 24. **[Circumplanetary Winds: A hydrodynamical study of planet formation during planetesimal accretion](../Posters/poster_Sepulveda.pdf)** - Danilo Sepúlveda
 25. **["Using time to map space" with the North-PHASE Legacy Survey](../Posters/poster_siciliaaguilar.pdf)** - Aurora Sicilia-Aguilar
 26. **[How super‑Earths migrate in low‑turbulence radiative disks](../Posters/poster_ziampras.pdf)** - Alexandros Ziampras
-27. **A trail of dust from a young embedded brown dwarf in the outskirts of the Orion Nebular Cluster** - Thomas Haworth